 FOUNDER AND CHAIRMAN OF TRUSTEES

-Dr. Fola Babalola graduated with PhD (Forest Economics) from University of Ibadan, Nigeria.
+Dr. Fola Babalola is currently an Associate Professor of Forest Socio-economics at the Department of Forest Resources Management, University of Ilorin, Nigeria.
+He graduated with PhD (Forest Economics) from University of Ibadan, Nigeria.
 Prior to this, he obtained his BSc (Forest Resources Mgt) and MSc (Forest Economics and Mgt) from the same University.
 He served as Head of Department of Forest Resources Management, University of Ilorin, Nigeria (2016 – 2018), and was a recipient of Vice-Chancellor postdoctoral fellowship and Extraordinary Lecturer at the University of Pretoria, South Africa (2012 – 2015).
 He is also a rated researcher by National Research Foundation (NRF) of South Africa.

 Dr. Babalola is passionate about mentorship and developing capacity for youths and upcoming professionals.
 He has mentored many students and young professionals at national and international levels toward development of their business careers and getting academic scholarships.
 He has delivered various motivation and inspiration lectures on career development, as well as seeking academic and research funding opportunities.

 He established and served as President of both the Nigeria Tropical Biology Association (NTBA) Alumni Group, and Nigeria Chapter of Society for Conservation Biology (NSCB).
 Under his leadership of the two groups for more than a decade, he led implementation of a number of conferences, expedition and capacity building workshops.
 His determination to contribute to practical development of rural livelihoods, local empowerment and expand his community service as academic at the grassroots led to establishment of Save Sahara Network (SSN).